phillip-kruger/jello/README.md

 You can see the Web GUI here: http://localhost:8080/cards

+(Log in with any email, as long as the password is also that email)

 ### Audit System
 The audit system receive change notifications from the Queue and then store it in cache.
 It also has a Websocket GUI to display the audit messages in realtime on the Screen.